zonemaster/zonemaster/docs/specifications/tests/Methods.md

 Obtain the authoritative name servers for the given zone as defined in its delegation in the parent zone.

-1. Obtain the parent domain as input from Method 1.
+1. Obtain parent zone using Method 1.
-2. Send a query to the parent domain asking for the list of name servers authoritative for the domain that is being tested
+2. Send an NS query for the given domain name to one of the authoritative name servers for the parent zone.
-3. Record the list of name servers obtained from the authority section
+3. Record all NS records in the authority section and all glue records.

 ## Method 3: In-zone name servers